Ein Rogel: Hebrew Bible

+Ein Rogel: etymology

-As of 1901, the meaning of the name was uncertain.
+As of 1901, the meaning of the name Ein Rogel was uncertain.
 The interpretation 'Fuller's Well' does not bear the mark of antiquity.
 It is probable that, like Zoheleth, the original name had some sacred or mythic significance.
-The etymology according to Strong's Concordance is that the word originally meant "eye of a traveller"; springs were seen as an "eye" in the landscape.
+The etymology according to Strong's Concordance is that the word originally meant "eye of a traveller"; a spring was seen as an "eye" in the landscape, "ein/ʿayn" meaning both spring and eye.

+Cairo Geniza description of "Ein Rogel"

 Ein Rogel is mentioned in "Topography of Jerusalem", a document found in the Cairo Geniza, which describes how the water breaks through to the riverbed after a winter of plentiful rainfall.